nicolacritten/ucl_gis_msc/README.md

 This module explored advanced image understanding techniques and how these can be applied to satellite, aerial and laser scanned imagery.

 * Coursework - This focused on using the appropriate image understanding methods to solve a real-world problem.
-In this case, OpenCV and Numpy tools were used to extract reservoirs from a group of satellite images. ([python code](https://github.com/nicolacritten/ucl_gis_msc/blob/master/CEGEG075/ReservoirExtraction.py), [pdf](/pdfs/ImageUnderstanding.pdf))
+In this case, OpenCV and Numpy tools were used to extract reservoirs from a group of satellite images.
+The image below shows the output generated from the code when extracting the outline of Lake Mead from three images taken in different years. ([python code](https://github.com/nicolacritten/ucl_gis_msc/blob/master/CEGEG075/ReservoirExtraction.py), [pdf](/pdfs/ImageUnderstanding.pdf))

 <p align="center"><img src="https://github.com/nicolacritten/ucl_gis_msc/blob/master/images/LakeMead-Time.png?raw=true" width="500"></p>